maurerv/AlphaPulldown/manuals/AlphaPulldown_manual.md

    </details>

 > [!NOTE]
 > Since the local installation of all genetic databases is space-consuming, you can alternatively use the [remotely-run MMseqs2 and ColabFold databases](https://github.com/sokrypton/ColabFold).
-Use corresponding [instructions](#13-run-using-mmseqs2-and-colabfold-databases-faster)
+Follow the corresponding [instruction](#13-run-using-mmseqs2-and-colabfold-databases-faster).

 #### 1. Create Anaconda environment